-Ways to remove ear wax professionally at Audiology Island
+Ways to Remove Ear Wax at Audiology Island

-- Irrigation – involves inserting liquid into the ears to flush the earwax out.
+Involves inserting liquid into the ears to flush the earwax out.
 At Audiology Island our doctors use equipment that has water Pressure controls that quickly allows to perform even hard ear wax removal, while never endangering the eardrum.
-Use picture from here http://nupurtech.com/index.htm#overview

-- Microsuction Earwax Removal – A Medical suction device is used to suck out the wax.
+A Medical suction device is used to suck out the wax.
 A very thin steel fitting is fitted to the end of the suction tube which allows us to gently suck out the earwax from your canal.
-Micro suction is accepted across the medical profession as the safest and most comfortable method of earwax removal.
-With no liquids being used there is no fuss or mess during the procedure.

-- Mechanical removal of earwax – after otoscopy shows where the earwax has accumulated, the curette is slowly introduced into the ear canal adjacent to the canal wall.
 A curette is a long, curved tool that is used to gently scrape the wax out of the ear canal, removing the blockage.
-The procedure is repeated until otoscopy reveals an ear canal was free.
 This procedure is most often used in child ear wax removal procedures.